Collected Works ✏️ Vancouver

 Four thousand, fourteen thousand years might give us pause, but four hundred years is nothing in the life of our race, and does not allow room for any measurable change.

 He then supplies detailed examples of how writers change very little from century to century.
-And yet in doing this he misses two crucial points: 1. the closer we get to the present, the more radical the change; 2. the further back we go in time, the more we see the most enduring changes.
+And yet in doing this he misses two crucial points: 1. the closer we get to the present, the more rapid the change; 2. the further back we go in time, the more we see the most enduring changes.
 400 years ago people had no clue about laws of gravity, galaxies, or quantum fields.
 In 1821 Keats died of tuberculosis, which back then was supposedly caused by masturbation and cured by leeches.
 If we go back 4000 years to Mesopotamia we find similar misconceptions, yet we also find the invention of numbers and letters, legal systems and organized warfare, religious systems and astronomy.
-We see how deeply the Ancient past has become part of our present lives.
+We see how deeply the Ancient past is still part of our present lives.

 Mesopotamia and its cuneiform script are why I type this paper, right now.
 Fingers over keyboard, I imagine that somewhere in Forster’s circular room a scribe is getting out his moist clay tablet and making cuneiform strokes with his stylus, writing about the rivers of time.